MakafuiPrime/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Groups the current user is a part of
+New ownership of a file